 In short, we make trade-offs in order to ensure viewers in all areas of the world—viewers who may have a wide range of devices and bandwidths—can view the content smoothly, even if it's a few seconds behind.

 Ending your stream

-To end a stream, click End on the top right corner of the Live Preview or Broadcaster page on Vimeo.
+To end a stream, click End on the top right corner of the Live Preview or web-based production tool on Vimeo.
 Ending your stream will trigger the final stages of the video archiving process.
 You can then end the stream from your external encoder if you are using one.